Here are 5 ways to take your prenatal vitamins without getting sick

 Not every tablet can be crushed so make sure that this is an appropriate option for you.
 Note some medication or vitamins are time-released so grinding or crushing them will defeat the purpose.
 But if you can, simply place the pill into a zip lock bag, crush it with a spoon and sprinkle it on your food or place it on a spoon and down the hatch!

 Some capsules can be opened and the contents can be poured out and added to a spoonful of something palatable for you.
 It is bound to be bitter and not taste nice so make sure what you are adding it to works for you and then follow it down with a glass of water.

 If none of these options work, simply place it on the back of your tongue, right at the back, take a sip of water, tilt your head back and then swallow.

 Some prefer to pop the tablet in first and then take a sip of water whilst others are adamant that you need to take a sip of water first to make sure your mouth is moist.

-Relax, close your eyes if it helps.
-Try taking a deep breath before putting the tablet in your mouth; some say that this can suppress gag reflexes.
+To supress your gag reflexes, make sure to relax, close your eyes if it helps and try taking a few deep breaths before putting the tablet in your mouth.

 Try some of these methods and let me know what works for you in the comments!